 As the size of the design gets smaller or the complexity of the design increases, the cost per square inch increases.
 Therefore, it is best to talk with your quilter directly for the most accurate estimate.
 A picture of your quilt will also be helpful in estimating.
 Other items that could add to the estimate are batting, backing preparation, binding, thread, pressing, trimming, and sales tax.
 You may also want to look at the Preparation Tips, for more details and suggestions.

 Quality and Care

 At Bobbin to Bobbin, LLC, all quilting is done in a clean, smoke, and pet-free environment.
-As a quilter for 20 years, I understand the time and expense that goes into creating a quilt.
+As a quilter for over 20 years, I understand the time and expense that goes into creating a quilt.
 I also understand the attachment that is formed through those many cutting/sewing hours, as well as your expectations for the successful completion of your quilt.
 My sister says, “You’re

 anal too fussy!”
 I say, “Yes, thank you very much!”
 When it comes to detail and handling a customer’s quilt, I consider “fussy” a good characteristic.
 I will treat your quilt as my own.